 Drift mode is used to enable the highest frame rates.
-Instead of shifting the entire image area into the storage area at the end of each exposure, only a small window at the bottom of the CCD is shifted into the storage area.
-This minimises the dead time involved in shifting charge to the storage area and allows frame rates of ~1 kHz for relatively small windows.
+Instead of shifting the entire image area into the storage area at the end of each exposure (a process that takes 7.8 milliseconds), only a small window at the bottom of the CCD is shifted into the storage area.
+This minimises the dead time involved in shifting charge to the storage area and allows frame rates of \sim 1 kHz for relatively small windows.